background

 Ending Inventory = Beginning Inventory BalanceCOGS + Raw Material Purchases

-2. Raw Material Purchases: As part of the normal course of business, a company must replenish its inventories as needed by purchasing new raw materials.
+• Raw Material Purchases ➝ As part of the normal course of business, a company must replenish its inventories on a need-basis by purchasing new raw materials.

-There is no inventories line item on the income statement, but it gets indirectly captured in the cost of goods sold (or operating expenses) — regardless of whether the corresponding inventories were purchased in the matching period, COGS always reflects a portion of the inventories that were used.
+There is no inventory line item on the income statement, but it is indirectly captured in the cost of goods sold (COGS) or operating expenses (Opex) section—irrespective of whether the corresponding inventories were purchased in the matching period.

-On the cash flow statement, the change in inventories is captured in the cash from operations section, i.e. the difference between the beginning and ending carrying values.
+On the cash flow statement, the change in inventories line item is captured in the cash from operations section (and reflects the net difference between the beginning and ending carrying values).

-• Increase in Inventories → Cash Outflow (”Use”)
+• Increase in Inventory ➝ Cash Outflow (”Use”)

-• Decrease in Inventories → Cash Inflow (”Source”)
+• Decrease in Inventory ➝ Cash Inflow (”Source”)

-LIFO and FIFO are the top two most common accounting methods used to record the value of inventories sold in a given period.
+LIFO and FIFO are the two most common accounting methods for recognizing the value of inventories sold in a given period.

-1. Last In, First Out (LIFO): Under LIFO accounting, the most recently purchased inventories are assumed to be the ones to sold first.
+• Last In, First Out (LIFO) ➝ Under LIFO accounting, the most recently purchased inventories are assumed to be the ones to be sold first.

-2. First In, First Out (“FIFO”): Under FIFO accounting, the goods that were purchased earlier are recognized first and expensed on the income statement first.
+• First In, First Out (FIFO) ➝ Under FIFO accounting, the goods that were purchased earlier are recognized first and expensed on the income statement first.

 The impact on net income depends on how the price of inventories has changed over time.